Best-Rated Portable Heaters

 Radiant heaters are bar heaters with glowing elements and a reflector.
 They heat objects and people rather than the air in a room, and are either free-standing or wall-mounted, so they can be fixed high out of reach of small children.

 • Pros: Good for rooms with high ceilings, draughty areas or large rooms where you only need to heat one area of the room.
-They are great for instant heat, as you don’t have to wait for the air to warm up, and are best used for short periods – such as providing heat while you have a quick breakfast.
+They are great for instant heat, as you don’t have to wait for the air to warm up, and are best used for short periods.
 They also tend to be cheaper to buy than oil column or micathermic heaters.

 • Cons: Radiant heaters only provide heat if you are nearby, although some models come with a fan.
-They are not suitable for bedrooms at night, as most emit some visible light, and they can also be a fire and burn risk.
+They are not suitable for bedrooms at night, as most emit some visible light, and they can also present a fire or burn risk.
 Most radiant heaters don’t have a thermostat or timer.

 Extra Heater Features to Consider